Is it permanent?

 Can I ease into the decision to have this done?

 Yes.
 We have done test areas (about 1cm square area) in scars so that the person gets comfortable with the way it looks, and we have done test areas where the balding scalp meets the side hair.
-This approach has been very helpful to the person who is ‘on the fence’ in deciding whether to do SMP or not.
+This approach has been very helpful to the person who is ‘on the fence’ in deciding whether SMP is right for them.
 Remember, we are doctors first and we want anybody considering this to be comfortable with the decision.

 Does it look real?

 Yes.
-Although there is nothing in this world that is “perfect”, with the artistry and technique we use, you cannot tell that that someone has had SMP even up close.
+Although there is nothing in this world that is “perfect”, with the artistry and technique we use, you should not be able to tell that someone has had SMP even up close.
 SMP gives you the look of a permanent 5 o’clock shadow.
 SMP blends in with the genetically resistant-to-balding hair around the sides of your head.
 While photos

 on our site are great examples, you really need to see SMP in real life to be convinced.
-It is truly amazing and most of our clients do not mind sharing their experience or letting you examine their results in person.
-We usually have at least one client who has had SMP done at our scheduled monthly Open House events
+It is truly amazing and most of our patients do not mind sharing their experience or letting you examine their results in person.
+We usually have at least one patient who has had SMP done at our scheduled monthly Open House events

 Don’t tattoos or pigment dots just look like a big blob over time?